huggla/postgis-overlay/README.md

 3. Mount an empty directory from the host on /var/lib/postgresql/data to prevent creation of an unnecessary volume.

 ### Capabilities
-Needs SYS_ADMIN, CHOWN, DAC_OVERRIDE, FOWNER, FSETID, SETGID, SETUID.
+Needs SYS_ADMIN, CHOWN, DAC_OVERRIDE, FOWNER, SETGID, SETUID.
 Other capabilities can be dropped.